Who Can Serve as a Court Investigator

 What the Investigator Does

-The investigator's duties are thorough.
-They interview the person alleged to be incapacitated, interview the proposed guardian or conservator, and visit the person's current or proposed residence.
-If the person lives in a care facility, the investigator also speaks with caregivers and administrators.
+If the person lives in a care facility, the investigator speaks with caregivers and staff.
 The court may also direct the investigator to transport the person as needed.

 The investigator shall conduct an investigation before the court appoints a guardian or a conservator to allow the court to determine the appropriateness of that appointment.